 The ‘University-Industry Research Connections’ (UIRC) ranking

-In this ranking the CWTS reports the percentage of publications co-authored by universities and industry (UIC intensity) for the same set of 750 universities as the Leiden Ranking.
+In this ranking, the CWTS reports the percentage of publications co-authored by universities and industry (UIC intensity) for a set of 750 research universities.
 Besides UIC intensity, the UIRC ranking also indicates the percentage of publications co-authored with businesses in the relevant country (% domestic UICs).
 It does this for all fields of science collectively at the relevant university and for seven individual broad fields of science, i.e. mathematics, computer science and engineering; natural sciences; life sciences; earth and environmental sciences; medical sciences; social sciences; and cognitive sciences.

 The most recent UIRC was in 2014.
 The CWTS is working on a new methodology and a more user-friendly design.